 It can be best to treat the voice as if it belongs to a being with a body.

 You don’t simply do what a voice tells you to do if it’s not right.
-For example, shooting people sitting in parked cars who have done nothing to you as David Horowitz did because he heard voices isn’t right.
+For example, shooting people sitting in parked cars which have done nothing to you as David Horowitz did because he heard voices isn’t right.
 Simple morality always applies.

-You are responsible for your own actions.
+You are responsible for your actions.

-What to do if you hear voices?
+What to do if you have auditory hallucinations?